Quuxplusone/Advent/adventure-family-tree/field-guide.md

 ### Dwarvish language

+- ARNA0770: I've heard that the ability to decode ROT1 Dwarvish is used in at least one puzzle.

+- BRHA0017: If killed by a dwarf in the dark, _somebody mutters ‘Loodybay Ouristtay!’_

 - GIBI0375: _There is an ancient dog-eared Dwarvish-English dictionary here._ (at Y2)

 - PLAT0550 (ARNA0660, ARNA0770): _The dwarf staggers, slumps to the ground, gasps "Epo'u mfu uifn vtf fncbmnjoh